Lall-091/sql-docs/azure-sql/copilot/copilot-azure-sql-overview.md

 ---
-title: Microsoft Copilot in Azure SQL Database Overview
+title: Microsoft Copilot in Azure with Azure SQL Database overview
-description: "Learn more about the possibilities of Microsoft Copilot in Azure SQL Databases for administrators and developers."
+description: "Learn more about the possibilities of Microsoft Copilot in Azure with Azure SQL Database for administrators and developers."
 author: markingmyname
 ms.author: maghan
 ms.reviewer: wiassaf, kendalv